The Curse of Being a Redhead

 Growing Up Ginger

-I hated my red hair all throughout my childhood, and often told my family that once I was old enough, I was going to start dying my hair.
+I hated my red hair all throughout my childhood, and I often told my family that once I was old enough, I was going to start dyeing my hair.
 I wanted to be blonde like my sisters and my mother.
-I didn't want to be teased anymore, I didn't want to be different.
+I didn't want to be teased anymore, and I didn't want to be different.
 I wanted to be like everyone else.

 I know, this no longer stands true.
 Unless you are a child on the playground, there is no real, clear-cut discrimination against redheads.
 Children can be cruel.
 Children tend to pick on anyone who is different.
 It is just a fact of life.
 We can teach our children to be tolerant, teach them that everyone is unique and special, but at the end of the day, children will still be children.